cbrennanpoole/Qualitative-Self/README.md

     - Training,
     - Mentoring,
     - Organizational dynamics at discretion of [Vice President of Line Haul](http://www.saiasecure.com/PressReleases/view.asp?id=270 "at the time Mr Bulick was Director of Linehaul").
-2. Call center setting :
-    - 600-minute shifts and 480-minute phone time expectation,
-        1. Average > 530 minutes.
-        2. Own 250-325 nightly calls of responsibility :
-        3. Coming from all areas of nation.
-        4. Across region of responsibility.
-            - Operations.
-            - Sales.
-            - Safety.
-            - Customers.
-            - C-Suite.
-3. Express appreciation for line and city drivers' as
+2. Express appreciation for line and city drivers' :
     - In-house feedback and Human Resources identified a schism with :
         1. Driver-to-dispatch.
         2. drivers to ATL dock Ops.
-4. Foster a genuine working relationship with peers, subordinates, and executives :
+3. Foster a genuine working relationship with peers, subordinates, and executives :
     - Active listening,
     - People Empowerment,
     - Continuous Improvement,